Zhong-Lab-UCSD/HiCtool/tutorial/ReadMe.md

 This is a full tutorial of HiCtool.
 The tutorial steps have to be followed in sequence.
 At the normalization step, choose the preferred method.

 All the scripts used in the tutorial are inside the main folder [scripts](https://github.com/Zhong-Lab-UCSD/HiCtool/tree/master/scripts).
+In this tutorial, all the commands are run supposing that you have downloaded the ``HiCtool-master`` folder inside your working directory, otherwise update the paths when you run the commands accordingly.

 ![](/tutorial/HiCtool_flowchart.png)